AlanaGodoy/AlanaGodoy/README.md

 # 💫 About Me:
-I'm a student looking to better her skills.
+I'm a student looking to better my skills.

 ## 🌐 Socials: